MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/command-line-install.md

 ---
-title: Install the Automation Kit using the command line
+title: Install the automation kit using the command line
-description: Learn how to install the Automation Kit using the command line.
+description: Learn how to install the automation kit using the command line.
 suite: flow
 documentationcenter: na
 author: Grant-Archibald-MS